Taking A Stand: New Beginnings

 Logan said nothing—no ‘you’re welcome.’
 He just watched as she poured milk, as though every move she made was re-calibrating the world.

-“Sean’s gotta pay for all that whiskey somehow.
+“Sean’s gotta pay for all that whisky somehow.
 We’ll move the furniture.”
 He set his mug down and cracked his neck.
 “I’ll primer the mural first—Sean can kill the stars.
 After that, we paint.
 Pick something neutral.
 Something Rhys can sleep under without dreaming.
 You want to be there when I start?
 Or vanish to the range—hit something until it stops looking like a face?”
-He leaned back against the counter, arms folded.
-The scar on his temple caught the kitchen light, pale against the stubble.
+He leaned back against the counter, arms folded; the scar on his temple caught the kitchen light.
 His tone stayed flat, but the offer was there.
 No judgment either way.

 “I’ll pick up the paint and come back.”
 Dar swirled her coffee, watching the milk spiral.
 “I’ve got work in the office.
 Or the range—depends how loud the silence gets afterward.”
 She raised an eyebrow and sipped, letting the burn anchor her.
 “And Lo?
 Can you also get rid of the swing set, yeah?”
 She paused briefly, trying to gauge his reaction.
 “Please?”